-1. Access to Beaches and Shores - Where beach access is designated as a Park Activity that will be made accessible under the Transition Plan, the Department will provide a path of travel to the beach and/or shore utilizing the legal standards of Section IV.B. and the exceptions process of Section IV.D.
+- 1. Access to Beaches and Shores - Where beach access is designated as a Park Activity that will be made accessible under the Transition Plan, the Department will provide a path of travel to the beach and/or shore utilizing the legal standards of Section IV.B. and the exceptions process of Section IV.D.
 In addition, at those locations, the Department will provide at least 2 beach wheelchairs, unless (a) there are no staff or facilities at the park unit reasonably available to store and supervise the use of the beach wheelchairs, and/or (b) the slope conditions at the park unit make use of beach wheelchairs hazardous.
 In addition, if the use of beach wheelchairs increases such that additional beach wheelchairs are necessary to accommodate such need, more beach wheelchairs will be provided contingent upon the reasonable availability of adequate storage and supervision for the wheelchairs.
 The Department will make reasonable, good faith efforts to provide such beach wheelchairs with all deliberate speed and within two years of Final Approval.
 The Department will also provide information regarding its provision of beach wheelchairs in its reporting pursuant to Section VI.
 The above policy information will be included in the Accessibility Guidelines in the appropriate chapter relating to beach and/or water access.
 The Department shall commit to maintain and update the above policy, and will notify Class Counsel in writing of any update and/or revision.
 If revisions are made which Class Counsel contends reduce the level of access set forth in this Consent Decree, Class Counsel may object that the revisions reduce the level of access set forth in the Consent Decree, and may initiate the dispute resolution process of Section VII.
-Any such objection shall be made in writing and within 60 days of receipt of those revisions.
+Any such objection shall be made in writing and within 60 days of receipt of those revisions. - 2.
+Website The Accessibility Division of the Department's website as well as the link on the Department's home page to the Accessibility Division will be maintained.